spaki/cwblottey/README.md

 # cwblottey
-App to get a Winner Name from a list of People
+App to get a Winner Name from a list of people